-As of January 2017, 92 countries have introduced rotavirus vaccines.
-This includes 85 national introductions, 2 ongoing phased introductions, and 5 sub-national introductions.
+To date, 98 countries have introduced rotavirus vaccines.
+This includes 92 national introductions, and 6 sub-national introductions.

-The impact of the two currently licensed vaccines on severe rotavirus and all-cause diarrhea has been dramatic in countries that have introduced the vaccine.Learn More About Vaccine Health Impact
+The impact of vaccines on severe rotavirus and all-cause diarrhea has been dramatic in countries that have introduced the vaccine.Learn More About Global Introducation Status at VIEW-hub

 Current Rotavirus Vaccine Introduction Map

-Only 1 in 3 children worldwide have access to rotavirus vaccines
+Fewer than 1 in 2 children worldwide have access to rotavirus vaccines

 Regional Introduction Status